Contract Cancellation Before Move-in

 Students who are able to live with a parent or guardian within a commutable distance from campus may want to live at home, and exceptions to their residency requirement will be considered.

-Requests can be made using our live-at-home request (PDF), which must be notarized, and must be received by June 30.
-We do require a notarized statement from the parent or guardian for each academic year a student is required to live on campus.
+Requests can be made using our commuter request (PDF), which must be notarized and submitted by August 1st.
+We require a notarized statement from the parent or guardian each semester a student is required to live on campus.

 Suspension or Dismissal

 Students academically suspended or dismissed between semesters must make arrangements to check out of their room by 2:00 p.m. the Friday before halls open in January.

 Students academically or judicially suspended or dismissed during the academic year have 48 hours from the date of withdrawal to check out of their room, and should follow standard checkout procedures through their resident advisor (RA) and residential complex office manager.

 Students who are no longer registered and/or have been academically suspended or dismissed from classes have 48 hours from the date of withdrawal to check out of their room, and should follow standard checkout procedures through their resident advisor (RA) and residential complex office manager.

 If you experience dramatic changes in circumstances beyond your control since moving into your residence hall that cannot be resolved by other accommodations, you may be eligible for release from your housing contract.

 - Withdrawal from school or leave of absence